ras-24/ninja-list/README.md

 # Ninja List
-This project is displaying basic routing and fetching data
+This project is displaying basic routing and fetching data using Next.js

 ## Getting Started
 This is an example of how you can set up this project locally.
 To get a local copy up and running, follow these steps.